-Addiction to opiates and opioids is as prevalent today as it dangerous.
+Addiction to opiates and opioids is as prevalent today as it is dangerous.
 In fact, opioid and opiate addiction are the most common type of drug overdose in the United States.

 It’s no secret that opiate use is a huge problem our country is facing.
 While careful prescription monitoring and rehabilitation might offer solutions to recovery, there is not a singular cure for opiate addiction.

 The Opiate Vaccine

 In order to eliminate the risk of opiate addiction, the National Institute of Health (NIH) and Walter Reed Army Institute of Research have proposed a vaccine to block the euphoric effects of the pain reliever.